Dealing with a lack of confidence in a coachee

 E – Cognitive and emotional effects of revised beliefs (practical action to solve the problem or has a less troublesome reaction to the situation)

-Working through this simple five-step process with the coachee can help them identify where they are making illogical assumptions about circumstances and enable them to work on strategies to replace these with more positive enabling thoughts and improve their self-esteem.
+Working through this simple five-step process with the coachee can help them identify where they are making illogical or irrational assumptions about circumstances and enable them to work on strategies to replace these with more positive and enabling thoughts.

 Confidence Wall